aave/arc-timelock/README.md

 - Make sure the information included in the environment file `.config.env` is correct.

 #### Note:
 If using private key instead of mnemonic, please use the full 64 character hex string, without the "0x" prefix in the `.env` file.
-Additionally, please update the `accounts` variable on line 52 of `hardhat.config.ts` to be `accounts: [process.env.PRIVATE_KEY],`.
+Additionally, please leave the mnemonic key blank.

 ### Running in Docker